Wesmania/game-life-report/README.md

 * Look at the ["Deere in the headlights"](https://pirg.org/edfund/resources/deere-in-the-headlights-3/) report to get the idea how a report explaining a thing to politicians should look like.
-* Look at the main document:
+* Look at the .rst documents in the "source" directory.
-  [source/index.rst](https://github.com/Wesmania/game-life-report/blob/master/source/index.rst).
 Look for "TODO" and "FIXME".
 Prepare something to fill them in.
 * Look at the [issue list](https://github.com/Wesmania/game-life-report/issues).
 Do things from there.
 This might be searching for data, writing documents, preparing graphics or screenshots.
 Do this however you want: pastebin, attaching documents, forum posts, whatever.